ameetvvdn/react_d3_poc/README.md

      - ToolTip.js: ToolTip component show data related to value in line chart

 ## Future Improvements/Scope
- D3 focuses on data, so we can create realtime charts or other visualization tool as data change.
+ D3 focuses on data, so we can create realtime charts or other visualization tool depending upon data.
+It is not specific to Graphs or Charting and can be used for any type of visualization.

 Note: This is just a POC, so basic charts have been created.
 It doesn't contain any complex or real time chart.